Breeding Location:

 Range and Habitat

-Brown-headed Cowbird: Breeds throughout much of southern Canada and the U.S. Spends winters in central and southern parts of breeding range as well as in Florida.
+Brown-headed Cowbird: Breeds throughout much of Canada from southern portions of Yukon and the Northwest Territories south throughout the U.S. Spends winters in central and southern parts of breeding range from the Pacific Coast, the southwest, the Ohio River Valley, and southern New England south into Mexico.
 Habitat consists of agricultural lands, fields, woodland edges, and suburban areas.

 Breeding and Nesting